-It is a lightweight, single-body construction.
-They’re right.
-But it’s also a really weird shape.
-It’s square on one side and rounded on the other, and I found myself constantly spinning it around and around in my hand before I could find a comfortable position for it, and even then I couldn’t find a comfortable position.
+It is a lightweight, single-body construction, but it’s also a really weird shape.
+It’s square on one side and rounded on the other, and I found myself constantly spinning it around and around in my hand before I could find a comfortable position for it.
+Even then I couldn’t find a comfortable position.
 When the vape felt comfortable in my hand, my fingers couldn’t find the button, and then I spent another five minutes twiddling the damn thing around and around in my hand again until I finally found it.

 I don’t know who designed this thing but it’s not for me.
 I found it really awkward.
-The button is very flush with the rest of the device, which isn’t a good thing.
-It just makes life even more difficult when you’re trying to find the button.
+The button is very flush with the rest of the device, making it tough to find.
 Perhaps the touchscreen VERTX Plus kit would be better?
 Does it eliminate this?
-Does anyone know?
-Does anyone disagree with what I said about the shape / design?
+Anyone know?
+Does anyone disagree with what I said about the shape/design?

 Oh, wait, I have one more point to make.
-Let’s talk about that weird mouth shape, shall we?
+Let’s talk about that weird mouth shape.
 It looks like you’re vaping with a musical instrument, and it doesn’t matter whether it’s the right way up or upside-down, it just doesn’t seem to fit against my lips quite right.
 I don’t know what it is about the mouthpiece.
-In theory it should work so well.
+In theory, it should work so well.
 In reality … well, it just doesn’t.
 Sorry, not sorry.
 I’m not a fan of the design.
 At all.

 LED INDICATOR SHOWS CHARGE REMAINING